Peeps (novel): Parasite

 Two different strains were featured in the novel.
 The first to appear is a new strain, the symptoms and possible treatments for which have been known to Cal prior to the events of the novel.
 The body can react in two ways to this strain.
-The first, and most common, causes dementia, cannibalism and a painful response to light of any kind.
-Other symptoms involved hatred of what was once loved, which can range from a singer to a skyline, which can be used in order to capture the infected, and near total reliance of primitive instincts.
-Seemingly supernatural strength is present in this response, but it is used most often in instinctive reactions and basic needs, primarily food.
-In order to keep the parasite spreading through the population of the earth, the infected can spread the parasite to rats, who defend them and continue to spread the parasite, even if their progenitors cannot.
-The out of control cannibals who contract the disease and exhibit these symptoms are hunted down by the Night Watch, a group which fights to contain this strain of the parasite.
+The more common one causes dementia, cannibalism and a painful response to light of any kind.
+Other symptoms involved hatred of what was once loved, which can range from a singer to a skyline, which can be used to capture the infected, and nearly-total reliance of primitive instincts.
+Seemingly-supernatural strength is present in this response, but it is used most often in instinctive reactions and basic needs, primarily food.
+To keep the parasite spreading through the population of the earth, the infected can spread the parasite to rats, who defend them and continue to spread the parasite even if their progenitors cannot.
+The out-of-control cannibals who contract the disease and exhibit these symptoms are hunted down by the Night Watch, a group which fights to contain this strain of the parasite.
 There is no true cure for this reaction to the strain, and hospitalization coupled with an experimental plan of drugs is the only known treatment to contain a threat, apart from imprisonment.

-The second possible reaction to this strain, and the much less common, involves a more subtle response.
-People who contract this strain of the parasite and receive this reaction are known as "carriers" of the disease, for they do not suffer from its worst effects but have the possibility of spreading the disease nonetheless.
+The second possible reaction to this strain which is the much less common, involves a more subtle response.
+People who contract this strain of the parasite and receive this reaction are known as "carriers" of the disease since they do not suffer from its worst effects but have the possibility of spreading the disease nonetheless.
 A craving for meat remains, involving that of the human variety, but a carrier of the strain is no longer forced to succumb totally to their instincts.
 It is possible for the carriers of this strain to live a near normal life, because the stronger symptoms are absent.
 However, they must shy away from any close contact with others humans, involving simple things such as kissing and sharing a toothbrush, for fear of spreading the disease further.
 The worst of the remaining reactions, primarily sexual arousal and cravings for meat, can be overcome.
 The carriers are compared to Mary Mallon, most commonly referred to as Typhoid Mary, by the protagonist.